waikereru/waikereru.github.io/_pages/1769-garden.md

 entrance:
   - url: /assets/images/1769/footbridge.jpg
     image_path: /assets/images/1769/footbridge.jpg
-    title: "Entrance to the 1769 Garden"
+    title: "Entrance to the 1769 Seed Archive"
   - url: /assets/images/1769/pittosporum-obcordatum.jpg
     image_path: /assets/images/1769/pittosporum-obcordatum.jpg
     title: "Pittosporum obcordatum"

 ---

-The **1769 Garden** marks a turning point in the history of Aotearoa, when the *Endeavour* commanded by James Cook arrived at the mouth of the Waimatā River in October 1769, bringing the Ra’iatean star navigator Tupaia and the first Europeans ashore.
+The **1769 Seed Archive** marks a turning point in the history of Aotearoa, when the *Endeavour* commanded by James Cook arrived at the mouth of the Waimatā River in October 1769, bringing the Ra’iatean star navigator Tupaia and the first Europeans ashore.

 From that moment, the lives of local people, plants and animals changed forever.
-The 1769 Garden features plants that grew in the Tairāwhiti, and were familiar to local Māori at that time.
+The 1769 Seed Archive features plants that grew in the Tairāwhiti, and were familiar to local Māori at that time.
 Many of the species collected by Joseph Banks and Daniel Solander from the Royal Society party of artists and scientists on board the *Endeavour* are now rare or endangered.

-{% include figure image_path="/assets/images/1769/aerial-view-03.jpg" caption="1769 garden from above" %}
+{% include figure image_path="/assets/images/1769/aerial-view-03.jpg" caption="1769 Seed Archive from above" %}

 <a id="kaitiaki"></a>**Malcolm Rutherford,** trained at the University of Oxford Botanic Gardens, and **Graeme Atkins**, tohunga taiao from Ngāti Porou, are **kai tiaki (guardians)** for the garden and its interpretation.